 - Avoid unnecessary repetition between part B1 and B2.
 As part B1 should capture the essence of the entire proposal, B1 and B2 need to be mutually consistent.
-However, some panel members may disprove of longer sections with identical wording in B1 and B2.
+But panel members may disapprove of longer sections with identical wording in B1 and B2.
 In part B2, you can also refer to figures/text presented in part B1.
-This can save valuable space in B2 to provide more detailed information e.g. on methodological aspects for specialist reviewers. - We recommend to maintain the overall structure of B2 provided for in the B2 template with two sections: a) State of the art and objectives; b) Methodology. - Where applicable, present important intermediate goals and any intermediate stages where results may require adjustments to your planning. - Highlight any novel/unconventional methodology. - Deal appropriately with significant risks (contingency plans, alternative strategies; promising preliminary data), in order to further bolster the message of a favourable riskgain-balance. - Reviewers will likely expect a reasonable time plan for an ERC project.
+This can save space to provide more detailed information e.g. on methodological aspects for specialist reviewers. - We recommend to maintain the overall structure of B2 provided for in the B2 template with two sections: a) State of the art and objectives; b) Methodology - Where applicable, present important intermediate goals and any intermediate stages where results may require adjustments to your planning - Highlight any novel/unconventional methodology - Deal appropriately with significant risks (contingency plans, alternative strategies; promising preliminary data) in order to further bolster the message of a favourable risk-gain-balance. - Reviewers will likely expect a reasonable time plan for an ERC project.
 It has meanwhile become standard in part B2 of ERC proposals to present e.g. a Gantt chart or overview table on key intermediate goals/milestones (see example in figure 1 below).
-However, the time plan should not be too detailed to be credible for a ground-breaking research agenda. - References to literature should be included, but will not count towards the 14 pages-limit.
+The time plan should not be too detailed to be credible for a ground-breaking research agenda. - References to literature should be included, but will not count towards the 14 pages-limit.

+Ì

 Aim 1 Aim 2 Aim 3

 Years 1-2 Analysis of Purify Visualize

-Publication 1 Conference
+0 Publication 1 Conference

 Years 3-4 Maps Integration of

 Year 5 Model Correlation of Publications,

 findings

-Figure 1 Fictitious example table for key intermediate goals
+Figure 1 Example table of key intermediate goals